MichalGabonay/simple_php_rest_api/README.md

 # SIMPLE PHP REST API

-> Example of simple PHP REST API with no framework for CRUD operation of Blog posts.
+> Example of simple PHP REST API with no framework for CRUD operations of Blog posts.